Recovering Compensation for Injuries Suffered by Airbags

 If you're mounting the case concerning the defective airbag, it will help to have evidence that the same product caused similar injuries for other people.

-Our law firm will need to first examine all the specific details of the car accident and airbag defects in order to determine an appropriate strategy to recover financial compensation.
+Our law firm will need to first examine all the specific details of the car accident and airbag defects to determine an appropriate strategy to recover financial compensation.

 Common Defenses to Suggest Consumer Liability